MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 For more information about custom templates, see [Configuring custom templates for the Azure Rights Management service](../deploy-use/configure-custom-templates.md).

+> [!TIP]
+> Templates and new options for configuring Azure Rights Management protection are moving to the Azure portal.
+These new options make it easier to specify external users, so you no longer have to use PowerShell or groups that contain external users to do this.
+This functionality is currently in preview as described in the following blog post announcement: [Azure Information Protection unified administration now in Preview](https://blogs.technet.microsoft.com/enterprisemobility/2017/04/26/azure-information-protection-unified-administration-now-in-preview/).
+For documented instructions, see [To configure a label for Rights Management protection](../deploy-use/configure-policy-protection.md#to-configure-a-label-for-rights-management-protection).

 ## Does Azure RMS work with dynamic groups in Azure AD?
-An Azure AD Premium feature lets you configure dynamic membership for groups by specifying [attribute-based rules](https://azure.microsoft.com/documentation/articles/active-directory-accessmanagement-groups-with-advanced-rules/).
-When you create a security group in Azure AD, this group type supports dynamic membership but does not support an email address, and so cannot be used with the Azure Rights Management service.
-However, you can now create a new group type in Azure AD that supports both dynamic membership and is mail-enabled.
-When you add a new group in the Azure classic portal, you can choose the **GROUP TYPE** of **Office 365 “Preview”**.
+An Azure AD Premium feature lets you configure dynamic membership for security groups by specifying [attribute-based rules](https://azure.microsoft.com/documentation/articles/active-directory-accessmanagement-groups-with-advanced-rules/).
+This group type does not support an email address, and so cannot be used with the Azure Rights Management service.

+However, Office 365 groups support both dynamic group membership and are mail-enabled.
 Because this group is mail-enabled, you can use it with Azure Rights Management protection.

+For more information about the requirements for users and groups that can be used with the Azure Rights Management service, see [Prepare users and groups for Azure Information Protection](../plan-design/prepare.md).

 ## How do I send a protected email to a Gmail or Hotmail account?